Create a Hello World web app for Azure App Service using IntelliJ

 You can browse to your web app using the link provided in the status message.

 Managing deploy configurations

-After you have published your web app, your settings will be saved as the default, and you can run the deployment by clicking the green arrow icon on the toolbar.
-You can modify your settings by clicking the drop-down menu for your web app and click Edit Configurations.
+After you have published your web app, you can run the deployment by clicking the green arrow icon on the toolbar.

-When the Run/Debug Configurations dialog box is displayed, you can modify any of the default settings, and then click OK.
+On the Run/Debug Configurations dialog box, you can modify any of the default settings.
+Click OK to save the settings.